LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/ipfs-data/IPFS.md

-# Retrieving Alpha Vantage Stock Price data using Chainlink
+# Retrieving IPFS data using Chainlink

 ## Introduction

-Alpha Vantage is a renowned platform that offers an extensive collection of APIs tailored to stock market data, financial indicators, and more.
-The Alpha Vantage API provides users with real-time and historical stock price data, foreign exchange rates, cryptocurrency prices, and technical indicators.
-It caters to individual traders, financial professionals, and developers seeking to integrate financial data into their applications.
-With its rich dataset and easy-to-use interface, Alpha Vantage has become an essential tool for those who require accurate and timely financial information for decision-making, analysis, or application development.
+The InterPlanetary File System (IPFS) is a revolutionary peer-to-peer network protocol designed to make the web faster, safer, and more open.
+The IPFS API allows developers to interact with the IPFS network, enabling them to store and retrieve files, manage IPFS nodes, and handle other related tasks.
+This decentralized file system aims to replace the traditional centralized web hosting model, making content permanently available and resistant to censorship.
+By using the IPFS API, users can benefit from a distributed web where content is addressed by what it is (content-based addressing) rather than where it's stored (location-based addressing).
+This ensures data persistence, high availability, and a more resilient internet infrastructure.

-The following guide illustrates an easy example of how to retrieve a `uint256` value from the Alpha Vantage API into your blockchain smart contract, using our highly-resilient Chainlink node infrastructure as an oracle for your data needs.
+The following guide illustrates an easy example of how to retrieve a `string-bytes` value from the IPFS API into your blockchain smart contract, using our highly-resilient Chainlink node infrastructure as an oracle for your data needs.

 ## Real-world example

-Accessing Alpha Vantage data from within your blockchain contract or Web3 application is as simple as:
+Accessing IPFS data from within your blockchain contract or Web3 application is as simple as:

-1. Creating an Alpha Vantage API key through the Alpha Vantage website.
+1. Creating an IPFS API key through the IPFS website.
 1. Deploying the following Chainlink consumer contract onto the ERC-20 blockchain network of your choice.

 Below we'll walk you through the steps necessary to implement such a solution.

-### 1. Create a Alpha Vantage API key
+### 1. Create a IPFS API key

-In order to retrieve data from the Alpha Vantage API, you'll need an API key.
+In order to retrieve data from the IPFS API, you'll need an API key.
+Luckily, IPFS provides API keys for free, and ipsum dolor sit amet.

-You may request an API key from Alpha Vantage here: [link](https://www.alphavantage.co/support/#api-key)
+You may request an API key from IPFS here: [link](link)

 ### 2. Design your consumer contract